MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 If an exposure compromises certain customer data/PII, it may require other compliance/reporting requirements.

-Remove the (now-invalidated) secrets from your source code and replace them with alternative methods that won't expose the secrets directly in your source code.
-Look for opportunities to eliminate secrets where possible by using MSI, dMSI, Azure AD, dKDS, and so on.
+Remove the now-invalidated secrets from your source code, and replace them with alternative methods that don't expose the secrets directly in your source code.
+Look for opportunities to eliminate secrets where possible by using tools like MSI, dMSI, Azure AD, or dKDS.
 You can update your authentication methods to take advantage of managed identities (MSI) via Azure Active Directory (AAD).
 Only use approved stores to store and manage secrets such as Azure Key Vault (AKV).
 For more details, see:

 - [MSI: Server to server authentication](https://review.learn.microsoft.com/identity/microsoft-identity-platform/msa-server-to-server?branch=main)
 - [dMSI: dSTS managed service identity](https://accessmanagementdocs.azurewebsites.net/dsts/advanced/dMSISupportDetails.html)